Homeland Security Foundation

 Homeland Security Foundation Resources

 A Way to Say Thanks to Hoosier First Responders

 On a daily basis, many of your fellow Hoosiers put your safety first.
 Members of the fire service, law enforcement, emergency management and emergency medical services from across Indiana make the well-being of their fellow citizens their top priority when called to respond to an incident with their expertise.

 There is a way you can show Hoosier first responders your support and gratitude for their commitment to their fellow citizens.
-The next time you renew your vehicle's plate, ask for a "Secure Indiana" license plate, or purchase one online at http://www.in.gov/bmv/2620.htm.
-The BMV recognizes this license plate as the Secure Indiana license plate as originally written in statute.
+The next time you renew your vehicle's plate, ask for a First Responders license plate, or purchase one online.

-The Foundation funds public safety projects at the local level.
-Local public safety organizations in your communities are eligible to apply for projects such as equipping emergency responders with personal protective equipment, acquiring equipment for use by emergency responders, and training for emergency responders.
-In 2006, The Foundation awarded over $400,000 in grant funds to communities throughout the state.
+The foundation funds public safety projects at the local level.
+Local public safety organizations in your communities are eligible to apply for projects such as equipping emergency responders with personal protective equipment, acquiring equipment for use by emergency responders and training emergency responders.
+In 2006, the foundation awarded over $400,000 in grant funds to communities throughout the state.

 Promoting Public Safety Careers

 In order to promote the importance of careers in public safety, the foundation recently established the Secure Indiana Scholarship Program for Indiana residents.
 Eligible applicants are students interested in pursuing a higher education degree and who volunteer with a local public safety organization.
 Hoosier Safety Scholarships at $2,000 for full-time students and $1,000 for part-time students can be awarded to applicants enrolled in an accredited college in Indiana.